Quantum computers are basically based on quantum physics and have a much higher computing power than supercomputers.

 As mentioned, the structure of quantum computers is different from that of classical computers.
 Classical computers work with transistors, and data is practically stored and used in bits of 0 and 1.
 As you know, bits definitely have a unit value of 0 or 1 at any given moment.

-In quantum computers, however, instead of a transistor-based structure, they use manipulation of subatomic particles and spin (Spin is a property of subatomic particles that is a quantum property).
+In quantum computers, however, instead of a transistor-based structure, they use manipulation of subatomic particles and use spin (Spin is the property of subatomic particles, which is a quantum property).

 Compare bits and qubits –

 To better understand this, suppose we toss a coin, the moment the coin is fixed on the ground, it is definitely the shape of a coin.
 Now imagine that we roll the same coin on the edge, on the table.

 Can we say that a lion has appeared or a line while the coin is spinning?
 Definitely not.
 In fact, at any given moment, the coin has a lion probability and a line probability at the same time.

 The function of the qubits is basically the same as that of a coin circulating on the edge.
 Qubits use the Superposition property, which can have values of 0 and 1 at the same time as a probability.

 We show this with the following format and formula.
 The two numbers α and β are actually two complex numbers that apply to the following formula.